esobrino/Datovy.ModelConsole.WinUI/README.md

 ERD diagrams could be prepared by writing code.
 2) Develop necessary UI controls to help viewing the data model.
-3) Prepare non-trivial sample models that will be shipped with different versions to show the tool capabilies.
+3) Prepare non-trivial sample models that will be shipped with different versions to show the tool capabilities.
 4) Assess next steps as possible contributions are presented.

 ## <span style="color:skyblue;font-weight:bold">CONTRIBUTE</span>
-We hope that this project is useful for others in search of an open platform for "Data Model Visualizaion" for now at a starting point.
+We hope that this project is useful for others in search of an open platform for "Data Model Visualization" for now at a starting point.
 With that in mind help us shape the future of this project, we will greatly appreciate any help in any form.